Nike’s marketing pitch: Designed for record breaking speed.

 It’s also worth noting that the rubber coverage under the forefoot is edge-to-edge while the rearfoot isn’t.

 The rearfoot has four rubber lugs inlaid flush with the ZoomX foam.
 This geometry leaves the foam exposed near the edges and that’s where the initial wear and tear happens.

 The small rubber pieces near the edge do their job and take the brunt of the abuse, but the foam receives minor scuffing.
 The ZoomX wear and tear happens in an unusual manner.
 A wafer-thin ‘skin’ peels off the foam where the latter comes in direct contact with the ground.

-View the Nike Zoom Fly Flyknit as a firmer, cheaper, and less springy variant of the Vaporfly 4%.
+The Nike Zoom Fly Flyknit is a firmer, cheaper, and less springy variant of the Vaporfly 4%.
 The midsole has a Carbon plate sandwiched between Nike’s React foam instead of the softer ZoomX.
 So while you get the plated experience, the ride isn’t as soft.

 A firmer Vaporfly – or the Zoom Fly – has higher versatility; the Zoom Fly doesn’t punish rearfoot striking as seriously as the Vaporfly.

 Due to the Vaporfly’s high cost-per-mile, it is best that you reserve it for longer runs and races at moderate to higher paces.

 For daily use, the Nike Pegasus Turbo is a shoe you could look at.
 It is partially constructed using the same ZoomX foam as the Vaporfly so both share something in common but without a functional overlap.

 If you’ve spent all your money on the Vaporfly, then the Reebok Floatride Energy is a great shoe for daily runs.
 The Floatride e-TPU midsole is cushioned and responsive without the high-volume softness of adidas Boost models like the Glide.